-A Primer on How to Get the Most for Your Money
+How to Get the Most for Your Money from Your Graphic Designer

 By Janis Burenga

 As professional marketers, we work with many different graphic designers based on their individual strengths matched to the client project.
 Most of our clients – as marketers themselves – are well aware of the “rules of engagement” and have learned to rein in impulses that can lead to high costs.
-From time-to-time, however, we will work with a client unaccustomed to the design process and invariably inexperience leads to unnecessary cost.
+From time-to-time, however, we will work with a client unaccustomed to working with a graphic designer.
+Invariably inexperience leads to unnecessary cost.

-If you’re new to graphic design, here are some basic tips to help you get the best design value for your money.
+If you’re new to working with a graphic designer, here are some basic tips to help you get the best design value for your money.

 1. Finalize copy before handing it over to the design team.